pidg3/P3-Arcade/README.md

 Arrow keys control the character
 Earn points by collecting gems
+Don't get hit by a bug or fall in the water, or you'll lose all your points Get to 2,000 points to advance to the next level

 That's about it at the moment - more features to come soon...